-Last week we covered a range of different approaches to designing a handover method in order to aid negotiations using terms of sale.
+Last featured article we covered a range of different approaches to designing a handover method in order to aid negotiations using terms of sale.
 If you missed that article click here for Part 1.
 This week we’ll be looking at some of the more complicated ways of pushing business sales through.
 A word of caution though; these next options if mismanaged, can be riskier to the seller, though as with last week’s article, if a price cannot be agreed upon they should be worth considering if the alternative is losing the sale.

 2. Vendor Finance